 Enjoy a favorite restaurant-style meal at home with this easy gluten-free coconut shrimp recipe!
 While the oven-baked method guarantees a crispy, golden gluten-free breading, you may also choose from the air fryer or classic skillet options.
 Either way, you won’t want stop dunking in the sweet and spicy dipping sauce!

 - Cornstarch – Used to dredge the shrimp in before dipping in eggs.
 It helps keep the breading on the shrimp as it cooks.
 Gluten-free all-purpose flour, rice flour, or a combination, would also work.
-For a keto / low carb option this can be replaced with coconut flour.

 - Seasonings – Paprika adds flavor and gives more of a golden hue.
 Salt and black pepper are also mixed with the cornstarch mixture for seasoning.
 Other options would be adding a dash of garlic powder or onion powder.